Remorax/VeeAlign/README.md

 3. `cd src/`
 4. `python3 main.py`

 `main.py` will run with config parameters described in `config.ini`.
-Details on the configurational parameters and how to set them for reproducibility are described in
+Details on the configurational parameters and how to set them for reproducibility are described [here](#configuration).

 ## Files